-Note: Amounts for 6.1.1 which are less than USD 0.1B are not shown in the map.
-Please see the table below.
+Note: 6.1.1 amounts which are less than USD 0.1B are not observable in the map.
+Please see the table below for the figures.

 The coloured disks indicate the size of the IM (Required) (according to the key, opposite), from a geographical perspective.